awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

   '{{resolve:secretsmanager:arn:aws:secretsmanager:us-west-2:123456789012:secret:MySecret-asd123:SecretString:password}}'
 ```

-Specifying the following segments would retrieve the the `password` value for the version of the MySecret secret with the version stage value of `AWSPENDING` from another AWS account\.
+Specifying the following segments would retrieve the `password` value for the version of the MySecret secret with the version stage value of `AWSPENDING` from another AWS account\.
 Note that you must specify the complete secret ARN to access secrets in another AWS account\.

 ```
   '{{resolve:secretsmanager:arn:aws:secretsmanager:us-west-2:123456789012:secret:MySecretName-asd123:SecretString:password:AWSPENDING}}'